THE FAMILY AND

 Our Family and Child Care team has a local and national reputation for its work in all aspects of child and family law.
 We are committed to providing a thorough, high-quality service to our clients.
 We have several members of the Law Society’s Children Panel, domestic violence specialists, and lawyers who deal with the financial aspects of divorce.

-The Family team consists of Joint Heads of Department Beverley King, Sephona Isaacs Polson and Lucy Verity, consultant Corraine Sadd and solicitors Giuseppe de Sica, Ipeleng Mohajane, Somaya Devlin, Ajanta Sinha, Dilishi Dhanapala, Zehnab Hamid and Fauzia Jabbar.
-The team is supported by paralegals Sade Briscoe, Bernadette Powell, Kim Denorus, Humaira Israeel and Zara Mesbah.
+The Family team consists of Joint Heads of Department Beverley King, Sephona Isaacs Polson and Lucy Verity, consultant Corraine Sadd and solicitors Giuseppe de Sica, Somaya Devlin, Ipeleng Mohajane, Ajanta Sinha, Dilishi Dhanapala and Fauzia Jabbar.
+The team is supported by trainee solicitors, Kim Denorus and Humaira Israeel and paralegals Sade Briscoe, Bernadette Powell and Zara Mesbah.

 Our dedicated staff have been closely involved with various campaigning groups and charities, including Gingerbread, GAIA, Refuge, Family Rights Group and The Grandparents’ Association.
 We are members of Resolution, formerly known as the Solicitors Family Law Association, the leading organisation for lawyers committed to resolving family disputes in a constructive way.
 We also provide pro bono advice and law student training at London South Bank University Legal Advice Clinic.